liferay/liferay-docs/en/developer/frameworks/articles/configuration/08-customizing-the-ui/03-configuration-forms.markdown

 ![Figure 1: The DDM annotations are used to lay out this configuration form.](../../../images/configuration-ddm-form.png)

-None of this will work unless you make sure the configuration framework knows about your slick form.
+Next, you must make sure the configuration framework knows about your slick form.

 ### Step 3: Write the Form Declaration